LF-digitala-kanaler/LFDS/content/components/web/page-content/card.md

       ## How to use

+      Cards are used to promote something and consist of an image, a label, date stamp and some text.
+Cards are typically placed at the bottom of a page to displaying informational or promotional content to users.

       The card comes in several versions all featuring a prominent picture at the top followed by a heading and short text.
 They all feature a date stamp, but its placement varies between designs (in some implementations the date stamp is replaced by a label such as “Erbjudande” or “Just nu”, but they aren’t part of LFUI).

-      Cards are typically placed at the bottom of a page to give more options to users.

       ## Please consider